tinytimor/gemini_mris/README.md

 ### Example Reports

 - **Case 1**: A report for a patient diagnosed with glioblastoma.
-`* **Patient:** A 55-year-old male with a history of hypertension and diabetes.
-* **Chief complaint:** The patient presents with a 2-week history of progressive headaches and nausea.
-* **MRI findings:** The MRI shows a large, enhancing mass in the right frontal lobe of the brain.
-The mass is causing a significant amount of edema and mass effect.
-* **Diagnosis:** The patient is diagnosed with a glioblastoma.
-* **Treatment:** The patient is started on chemotherapy and radiation therapy.`
 - **Case 2**: A report for a patient with metastatic breast cancer.
 - **Case 3**: A report for a patient with a subarachnoid hemorrhage.